 Get The Help You Need

 Residential treatment centers are live-in facilities that provide a variety of therapies for addiction and substance abuse.
-At the Recovery Institute of Ohio, our residential housing program treats the whole person, not just one symptom of addiction.
-Our care staff look at the body, mind, and spirit of each individual and create a customized treatment plan based on their specific needs.
+At the Recovery Institute of Ohio, our residential treatment program is designed to treat the whole person, not just symptoms of addiction.
+Our addiction treatment specialists consider all components: mind, body, and spirit of every individual and create a customized treatment plan tailored to their needs.

-- Weekly individual sessions with your Primary Therapist
+- Weekly individual sessions with your designated primary therapist

 - Random UA/breathalyzer tests

-- Case management for legal, medical, education, employment, transportation and other
+- Case management for legal, medical, education, employment, transportation, and more

-What are the Benefits of Residential Treatment Centers?
+What are the Benefits of a Residential Treatment Center?

-- Highly structured care from expert addiction specialists, doctors, and psychiatrists
+- Receive 24/7 care from expert addiction specialists, doctors, and psychiatrists

 - Frequent treatment sessions and activities throughout the day